 Before you go out to see the castle ruins, you visit the Urquhart Castle gift shop.
 Inside the gift shop, there is a small theater where they show a short film about the history of Urquhart Castle.
 Then when the film ends the curtain comes up and you can see the castle through huge windows.
 This is the first time you get to see the castle and the reveal is worth the wait.

-The view when the screen goes up is utterly breathtaking and makes the most of the amazing location of both the castle on the shore of the loch and the position of the visitor centre in relation to it.
+The view when the screen goes up is utterly breathtaking and makes the most of the castle’s position on the shore of the loch and the position of the visitor centre in relation to it.
 I thought it was one of the most spectacular ways of introducing a castle I’ve ever seen.
 There was an audible gasp when that screen went up.
 The view outside was like something out of a film set.

 On the path down to the castle, you will pass the Trebuchet.
 A trebuchet is a type of catapult that could throw massive stone balls.
 In 1998, two trebuchets were built here for a film recording.
 Although we know there were many battles here, there is no evidence that trebuchets were used against Urquhart but they did find 11 stone balls here.